How Did This Happen?

 ANONYMOUS SYFY CHANNEL EXECUTIVE

 To some—primarily those reacting to the title or the cover—Amish Vampires in Space appeared to be mocking the Amish, or attacking their firmly held beliefs.
 In addition, some writers of Amish Romance fiction felt it was poking fun at them, and their profession.
 (Though AViS has since found some ardent fans in that group too, notably Kathleen Fuller)

 Near the start of a new year, Marcher Lord Press was sold.
 While the new owner praised the writing in Amish Vampires in Space he felt it too controversial for the new direction of the company.
 He returned the rights to Kerry...

 So, with the help of Jeff Gerke, and cover artist Kirk DouPonce, Kerry scrambled to make Amish Vampires in Space an indie title.
 He worked through the two weeks between Christmas and New Years to get everything just right.
 Within a month, he had the book on sale again.

 A couple months went by.
 AViS was mentioned by Dave Barry on his blog, and an article in the Washington Post was devoted to the novel.

 Then, after things cooled off a bit, Kerry decided to upload a new version of the book that addressed a handful of typos.
 Part of that process put the print book in a "Temporarily Out-of-print" state with the online booksellers.
 It took four days of fiddling to get everything like it needed to be.
 On a Tuesday morning in March, the book finally was available again.

 That night, this happened...

-After the Tonight Show appearance, the buzz around Amish Vampires in Space intensified.
+After the Tonight Show appearance, the buzz about Amish Vampires in Space intensified.
 Twitter was especially interesting to observe, as it gave a glimpse into the title's worldwide reach.
-Kerry counted dozens of countries where the book was being discussed, and at least seven different languages.
+Kerry counted dozens of countries where the book was being discussed, and at least seven different languages being used.